WCSim/WCSim/verification-test-scripts/README.md

  * a) Identical files in different directories (e.g. checking the results before/after a change)
  * b) Different files in the same/different directory (e.g. checking how a new feature compares to an old feature)

+## run_verification.py

+This script has 3 run modes:
+1. grabcode - checkout the appropriate branch of the 'new' code, and a clean copy of the current official develop code, and compile them
+2. run - call generate_mac_files.py (with some defaults)
+3. analyse - call analyse_dir.py and plot_lots.py

 ## generate_mac_files.py

 This script will generate a series of .mac files for a particle gun for the set of options given, and submit the jobs to run (either locally, or on a cluster)